kpiyush25/Common_bugs/launch_bugs/README.md

 ### Solution:

 This launch file was created for the first time so the workspace needed to be sourced.
 I was launching it without sourcing it and hence was getting that error.
 Once I opened a new terminal(which is equivalent to sourcing if you have already added the source command in bashrc file).
-Very simple bug but it's good track of every single bug :)
+Very simple bug but it's good keep track of every single bug :)